What is a featured snippet?

 Ultimately Google wants to provide searchers with the most useful and relevant answer for their query.
 If you structure your article or page properly you can help Google’s complex algorithm to find and identify your content.

-- Keyword focused page title – What is the query you want to answer?
-Make sure your page title matches this, as you can see from the example above Moneysupermarket have successfully done this.
+- Do your keyword research and be sure to feature it in page title – Keyword research is the basis of any solid online marketing campaign and optimising for featured snippets is no different.
+Aim for question-type search queries.
+What is the query you want to answer?
+Make sure your page title matches this, as you can see from the example below Moneysupermarket have successfully done this with their title ‘How To Cut The Cost Of Learning To Drive?’

 - Keyword focused h1 tag – H1s are an important contributing factor for increasing rankings in Google and they are vital for featured snippets too.
 It is important to get this to match exactly with the search query.
 We can see that Moneysupermarket have done this correctly for their article whereas confused.com have not.

-- Align alt image tags to your keyword – Alt image tags are an important criteria for gaining featured snippets.
+- Align alt image tags to your keyword for photo captions – Alt image tags are important criteria for gaining featured snippets.
 Using this for our example on the cost of driving, we can see that the Moneysupermarket contains an infographic with an alt image tag that matches the exact query.
 Consistency is key.

 - Optimise your meta description – This has not been found to be a contributing factor to search or getting your article to feature in a snippet.
 However, it can help persuade users to read your article and therefore increase click-through rate.
 Make sure it is engaging and explains the benefits of clicking through to your article.